exanpe/exa-grails-plugins/exa-datatables/README.md

 <a name="intro"></a>
 ##INTRODUCTION

-This plugin provides integration with DataTables (Table plug-in for jQuery).
+This plugin provides easy integration with DataTables.net (Table plug-in for jQuery).

 A live demo of the taglib is available [here](http://grails-exanpe.rhcloud.com/exaDatatablesDemo/index).